safing/docs/portmaster/install/mobile.md

 __Distribution__

-The Portmaster puts you back in control.
+The Portmaster would put you back in control of your mobile phone and all of its network connections.
-We think that this might be somewhat against the interests of Apple, and they have banned ad blockers in the past.
+We think that this might be against the interests of Apple, and they have banned ad blockers in the past.

-As the iOS platform is missing any alternative app stores, without the need of a jailbreak, this may sadly mean that we won't be able to bring the Portmaster to iOS.
+As the iOS platform is missing any alternative app stores, without the need of a jailbreak, this may sadly mean that we will not be able to bring the Portmaster to iOS.

-In regards to this, also check out a more elaborate explanation on the [status of MacOS](macos).

 #### Linux-Based Phones